Project Info

 Project Description

-Hangul is the only red deer species in the Indian subcontinent distributed only in the Union Territory of Jammu and Kashmir.
-The species is listed in Schedule I of the Wildlife (Protection) Act, 1972 and categorized as ‘Critically Endangered’ under the IUCN Red List of Threatened Species.
 Ranging in numbers from 3000-5000 at the beginning of this century, the population has faced a drastic decline in the last four to five decades.
 Poaching, competition with livestock, and loss of connectivity between the populations due to habitat degradation and fragmentation have been the major reasons for the decline.
 The current population has been put as 263 adult individuals, based on the last census carried out in 2021 by the Department of Wildlife Protection, J&K. Once continuous, the only viable population of hangul in Dachigam National Park seems to be mostly disconnected from other smaller populations occurring in Shikargah, Tral Wildlife Sanctuary, and Overa Wildlife Sanctuary.
 Few other smaller populations exist in its historical distribution range.

-Overall the surveys revealed that a few corridors are fragmented and the species does use non-PAs during winter.
-With multiple land-ownership in these corridor areas, it is extremely crucial to work with all the stakeholders and establish a consensus among all of them to provide safe passage and usage of hangul through and within their summer and winter habitats.
-Based on these results, WTI is aiming to protect hangul and its corridors by using long-term measures to allow safe passage of hangul through these corridors and reducing direct threats like poaching during their movements.
+Overall, the surveys revealed that a few corridors are fragmented, and the species does use non-PAs during winter.
+Given the presence of multiple landowners in these corridor regions, it is crucial to engage all stakeholders and build a shared consensus to ensure safe passage for hangul across their summer and winter habitats.

 PARTNERS: Serenity Trust, Department of Wildlife Protection, Jammu & Kashmir